richardanaya/tour_of_rust/README.md

 ```

-Lastly, there is a section for common words you should fill out your localized translations of for deeper experience of the site.
+Lastly, there is a file for common words you should fill out your localized translations of for deeper experience of the site.

 ## How to run the project locally